GAVC-Website/EI-Website/README.md

 The author should not be given this much power.-Noah

 Contributors (Added 2023):
-Logan Holland
+Logan Holland,
-Blake Mckee
+Blake Mckee,
-Hunter Anderson
+Hunter Anderson,
-Noah
+Noah,
 Dalen O'Riley